AkashDas253/Tutorial_React/lessons/concepts/readme.md

    - **Netlify**: Platform for deploying static sites and serverless functions.
    - **Vercel**: Platform for deploying frontend applications.
    - **GitHub Pages**: Hosting service for static websites.

-These concepts and sub-concepts provide a comprehensive understanding of React and its ecosystem, enabling you to build robust and scalable applications.